 The biggest hassle here is the compatibility around cables and power.
 With the weirdness of USB-C and the hassle of bringing two rather bulky power packs with me, having just one would be ideal.

-I got this case for my iPhone 7 from a recommendation from my friend Matt.
+I got this case for my iPhone 7 from a recommendation from my friend Matt and stayed with it in its future generations.
 Before getting this case, I was living dangerously with a naked phone: no case, no screen protector.
 I think I just liked the look and slimness of a naked phone, but the thing I missed most was the utility of a wallet.

 I have always loved wallet cases, and this is the best one I've come across by far.
 It holds three cards, so for me, that's my work badge, my go-to credit card, and a photo ID.
 What really makes the Bellroy case stand out for me is the hidden SIM card and pin holder.
 Before, I'd always carry around a small plastic bag and some paper clips for when I used pre-paid SIM cards, but now it's all-in-one.
 It's perfect for the digital nomadic life I'm living.

 I've been an iPhone loyalist since the beginning.
 The most notable thing about my phone is that I make sure it's unlocked so I can use prepaid SIMs anywhere I go and use it as a hotspot for my computer.
 Those features allow me to get LTE for my laptop pretty reliably wherever I go.
 Personal WiFi devices just don't cut it for me (yet).